CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Look well into thyself; there is a source of strength which will always spring up if thou wilt always look." - Marcus Aurelius</p>
+<p>"Time is a river, a violent current of events, glimpsed once and already carried past us, and another follows and is gone." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->